 Next, I added translucent blue dye to the large container.

-I mixed the material and added more dye (if needed) until I achieved the shade of blue I wanted.
+I mixed the material and added more dye until I achieved the shade of blue I wanted.

 Then, I added green pigment powder to the second container.